jaykhan-dev/jkvp/docs/contact/README.md

 # Contact

 Feel free to contact me through these channels.
 I'm currently in the EST timezone.
+Current location is Ottawa, Canada.

 ## Email
 jaykhan.sound@gmail.com